lobolab/mergem/docs/source/usage.rst

     mergem model1.xml model2.xml -p

 Metabolite and reaction annotations are merged from all input models.
 In addition, mergem can extend these annotations using the mergem database.
-For extending the annotations using mergem dabase, use the :code:`-a` argument:
+For extending the annotations using mergem database, use the :code:`-a` argument:

 ::